MartinStokroos/FFTA/README.md

 Sketch | purpose
 ------ | -------
 dft1.ino | DFT - floating point implementation using sin() and cos() functions.
 Input data type: *double* or *int* dft2.ino | DFT with 32bit DDS, 10bit Look-up table (LUT).
-Input data size is of type *int* dft3.ino | DFT with 16bit DDS, 10bit LUT.
-Input data size is of type *int* dft4.ino | DFT with 16bit DDS, 8bit LUT.
-Input data size is of type *char* dft5.ino | DFT with 16bit DDS, 8bit LUT, outputs positive frequencies only.
-Internal ReX and ImX accumulators are reduced to type int.
-Input data size is of type *char*
+Input data is of type *int* dft3.ino | DFT with 16bit DDS, 10bit LUT.
+Input data is of type *int* dft4.ino | DFT with 16bit DDS, 8bit LUT.
+Input data is of type *char* dft5.ino | DFT with 16bit DDS, 8bit LUT, only calculates the positive frequencies.
+Internal ReX and ImX accumulators are reduced to type of *int*.
+Input data is of type *char*

 # Benchmarks
 The measured execution times in μs of the different FFTA variants running on the Arduino UNO are shown in the table below.
 The times mentioned under *dft1 - dft4* are for the full spectrum calculation (positive and negative frequencies).